Pipe Fitting Standards

 Factors affecting standards:

-Standards on pipe fittings are based on certain factors
+“Standards” on pipe fittings are based on certain factors like as follows:

 - Pressure-temperature ratings

 - Pattern taper etc.